otso-andersen/shoebill-template-pelican/README.md

 ### 3. Install the requirements (Pelican, Markdown and plugins requirements)

+1. Python requirements
 ```bash
 pip install -r requirements.txt
 ```

+2. Node

+Node is necessary to run `staticrypt`.
+Without it the website would still be generated but you wouldn't be able to access your drafts.
+Go to [nodejs.org](https://nodejs.org) to install it.

 ### 4. Generate the site